There are few hot, muggy summer days anywhere in North San Diego County

 Recorded, deadly hurricane called a "typhoon" to hit So.

-California was in 1939).
+California was on Sept.
+25, 1939).

-Storms- Hailstorms and tornadoes are also extremely rare and, we have
+Storms- Hail storms and tornadoes are also extremely rare and we have

 few windy or rainy days.
-We do have occasional Santa Ana conditions usually
+We do have occasional Santa Ana conditions, usually

 occurring during the months of October through February, where easterly